AngelCrawford/blog/LOG.md

 **Today's Progress:**
 * Horizontal cards
 * Author Box on single posts
+* SEO (meta tags) for authors on posts
+* Working on new Format "Link" for posts

 **Thoughts:** The Plan was to programm everything first, then the design with CSS and JavaScript.
 But today I needed a little Flex-Box Fun.
-Sometimes the brain has to get rest.
+Sometimes the brain has to get a break.

 **Link(s):**
 * ds